ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_getting_your_starter_website.md

 !!! tip

-    You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/ezstudio-beginner-tutorial/tree/step1).
+    You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/ezstudio-beginner-tutorial/tree/v2-step1).

 To start working on the scenario of this tutorial, you need to have a minimal working website.
 You will be shown how to build it by hand from the ground up, starting with a clean eZ Enterprise installation.
 Just remember that if you decide to change anything from the way it is shown here, you will need to double-check all code that will be provided here and make sure it fits your website.

 !!! note

     Remember to start working with a **clean** eZ Enterprise installation, **not** Studio Demo.

-    To be able to follow all steps of the tutorial, make sure you are installing eZ Enterprise v1.7.0 or later v1 edition.

 ## Setting up the website